alnchen/Throwback_Tetris/docs/proposal.md

 ### Architecture & Technologies
 Throwback Tetris will feature the following technologies:
-* Vanilla JavaScript for overall gameplay
+* Vanilla JavaScript for overall gameplay including functionality of piece, board, and game.
+Piece class will include functions for moving and rotating piece.
+Board class will keep a collection of all current pieces in game.
+Game class will handle overall game status including scoring.
-* HTML5 Canvas will be used for creating pieces as well as overall board rendering
+* HTML5 Canvas will be used for creating pieces as well as overall board rendering.
+Pieces will have individual colors and will be mapped accordingly
 * JQuery will be used for DOM manipulation as game progresses
 * CSS will be used for styling gameboy "themes"